sush-sp777/Website_chatbot_backend/readme.md

-# 🧠 VisionQ Chatbot (RAG using Mistral + FastAPI + LangChain)
+# 🧠 Website Chatbot (RAG using Mistral + FastAPI + LangChain)

 This project is an intelligent chatbot built using **FastAPI** and **LangChain**, powered by **Mistral via Ollama**.
-It performs Retrieval-Augmented Generation (RAG) by scraping and embedding data from the **VisionQ Technology** website using **FAISS**, and serves context-specific responses via a REST API.
+It performs Retrieval-Augmented Generation (RAG) by scraping and embedding data from the website using **FAISS**, and serves context-specific responses via a REST API.

 ---